Torquay, Victoria: Attractions

 Torquay's population usually triples between January and end of February, when the school holidays end; the town also hosts end of year schoolies week celebrations, jointly with Lorne, Victoria's most active schoolies week destination.

 The Australian National Surfing Museum is also located in Torquay.

+Palaeontology

+The Torquay area is the location of two significant fossil strata, the Jan Juc Formation of the late Oligocene and the Puebla Formation of the early Miocene.
+Significant numbers of marine fossils have been discovered in the area.